How to care for your Rogue Steel stage combat weapons

 Most of our weapons have 6 x 1 mm metric threads.
 Daggers have ¼ x 20 threads, and heavier weapons (broadsword, cutlass, leaf blade) have 5/16 x 18.
 You can find more information about our individual blade types on our Blade Terminology page.

 5. How tight is too tight?

-Tighten the pommel securely by hand, but be careful not to over tighten.
-That will put too much stress on the tang and can eventually cause failure.
-The hilt should feel secure and not be loose or rattle at all, though, tightening with a wrench or vise is unnecessary.
-Just be sure to check the pommel periodically to be sure it doesn’t loosen during use.
+The hilt should feel secure and not be loose or rattle.
+Tighten the pommel securely by hand.
+Tightening with a wrench or vise should be unnecessary (except for items with recessed hex nuts).
+Be careful not to over tighten as that will put too much stress on the tang and can eventually cause failure.
+Check the pommel periodically to be sure it doesn’t loosen during use.

 If the hilt remains loose after properly tightening the threaded pommel or hex nut, first double check that everything was reassembled correctly.
 If everything is in place the way it was before disassembly and it is still loose, then there may be an issue with the weapon.
 Check for broken/bent pieces, dirt/debris, and any burrs on all individual parts that may be causing a problem.

 6. Cleaning & Repair services: